wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/sending-a-simple-message-to-a-service.md

 #### Create a REST API

-A REST API is required for receving the client response.
-The REST resource within the API will define the mediation logic that send requests to the Healthcare back-end service and retrieve the available doctor information.
+A REST API is required for receving the client response and the REST resource within the API will define the mediation logic that will send requests to the Healthcare back-end service and retrieve the available doctor information.

 1. In the Project Explorer, right-click **SampleServices** and navigate to **New -> REST API**.
 2. Ensure **Create A New API Artifact** is selected and click **Next**.